MariahZ-cutesy/gazette-monitor/README.md

 # 📰 Government Gazette Monitor

 This Streamlit app monitors changes on the Government Gazette website and summarizes updates weekly.

-## Features
+## 🔍 Features

-- ✅ Detects added and removed file links
+- ✅ Simple list of newly added and removed file links
-- ✅ Shows a side-by-side visual comparison of HTML content
+- ✅ Side-by-side visual comparison of the page content
-- ✅ Stores snapshots for historical comparison
+- ✅ Stores HTML snapshots locally for historical comparison

-## Setup Instructions
+## 🛠️ Setup Instructions

-1. **Clone the repository** or download the files manually.
+1. **Clone or download the repository** to your local machine.

-2. **Install dependencies**:
+2. **Install dependencies** using pip:
    ```bash
    pip install -r requirements.txt